 As noted in the Hydrogen Strategy for Canada, regional hydrogen HUBS can provide the environment to achieve this objective.
 To quote from the Strategy: “Early deployment HUBs will set Canada on a path for widespread deployment in the mid- / long- term where hydrogen’s decarbonization potential can be fully realized.”

-The Accelerator is seeking a full-time Western Network Lead to provide strategic and operational leadership and support for its hydrogen economy priority.
-Working closely with the Director – Hydrogen Economy and staff and partners in an emerging Edmonton Region Hydrogen Hub, the Western Network Lead will be responsible for collaborating with other people and organizations to advance the establishment of hydrogen hubs in Western Canada.
+The Accelerator is seeking a full-time Western Network Lead to provide strategic and operational leadership and support developing the hydrogen economy.
+Working closely with the Energy Systems Architect, Transition Accelerator Staff, and partners in the Edmonton Region Hydrogen Hub, the Western Network Lead will be responsible for collaborating with governments and organizations to advance the establishment of hydrogen hubs in Western Canada.

-- Build upon the successful work of Alberta’s Industrial Heartland Hydrogen Task Force to catalyze the development of a network of strategically-located hydrogen hubs across Western Canada.
+A successful candidate will catalyze the development and linkage of a network of strategically located hydrogen hubs across Western Canada.
 This work will include:

 - Identifying promising locations for new hubs in Western Canada;

-- Develop strong relationships with key stakeholders including representatives from industry, government, and indigenous communities;
+- Developing strong relationships with key stakeholders including representatives from industry, government, and indigenous communities;

-- Develop content and engagement tools (e.g. questionnaires, presentations, webinars and/or backgrounders) tailored to targeted audiences.
+- Developing content and engagement tools (e.g., questionnaires, presentations, webinars and/or backgrounders) tailored to targeted audiences.

 Experience, Qualifications and Personal Traits

-- An undergraduate degree in a pertinent field (e.g. Economics, Business, Engineering etc.) is required.
-A graduate degree is preferred;
+- An undergraduate degree in a pertinent field (e.g., Economics, Business, Engineering etc.) is required;

-- A well-organized individual, comfortable with trouble-shooting problems and handling multiple work streams, while working virtually and independently;
+- Strong organizational skills and comfort in handling multiple work streams, while working virtually and independently;

 - Very strong verbal and written communications skills including a demonstrated ability to present complex concepts in a clear and compelling language;